 Q. IS THERE AN APPLICATION PROCESS FOR BECOMING A FRIENDS BOARD MEMBER?

 A. YES.
 Again, the Friends website has a copy of the Application.
 You can download it from the website or ask at the PSC Reception desk for a copy of the Application.
 Most applicants then seek to sit in on a Board meeting, to meet the members and learn more about what the Friends do and how they do it.
 If you then decide to submit an application, the Board will review it and contact you regarding the present needs for new members.
-The Board seeks members who will attend the meetings and provide input and assistance regarding the various fundraising activities it pursues—Golf Outing, Purse Sale, Special PSC event participation, etc.
+The Board seeks members who will attend the meetings, contact potential donors and sponsors and provide input and assistance regarding the various fundraising activities it pursues—Golf Outing, Purse Sale, Special PSC events and activities.

 Q. WOW!
 I DIDN’T KNOW THE FRIENDS DID SO MUCH.
 IF I BECOME A FRIEND BY MAKING A DONATION TO THE FRIENDS, BUT DON’T WANT TO BE A BOARD MEMBER, COULD I STILL PARTICIPATE IN FRIENDS ACTIVITIES?

 A. Of course!
 You know that the PSC has several hundred volunteers.
 Many of them volunteer on Friends Activities.
-You can volunteer at the Friends Golf outing or the Purse Sale, the Cake Walk and numerous other events.
-Just let Denita Demler, PSC’s Volunteer Coordinator, know that you want to be a volunteer at a Friends event.
+You can volunteer at the Friends Golf outing or the Purse Sale, as well as help plan and participate in other events.
+Just let Greta Jenkins, PSC’s Volunteer Coordinator, know that you want to be a volunteer at a Friends event.

-How would you like to get involved with the Friends of the Portage Senior Center?
-We are always looking for assistance in a wide variety of areas.
-Your talents may be just what we need.
+No matter how you would like to get involved with the Friends of the Portage Senior Center, we are always looking for assistance in a wide variety of areas.
+Your talents may be just what we need!!